dzmitry-yasenka/pro-git/chapter-summary/chapter-1.md

 - help to collaborate with developers
 - help to solve administrative questions
-- developers know what everyone else on the project is doing
+- developers know what everyone on the project is doing

 cons: